Strategies for 2016-17

 The Literacy and Numeracy ‘Catch-Up Premium’ provides schools with additional funding to support Year 7 students who did not achieve the appropriate standard in tests for English and/or Mathematics at the end of Key Stage 2.

-The ‘Catch-Up Premium’ received for the academic year 2016-17 was £11,500 and was used to fund the following strategies and interventions:
+The ‘Catch-Up Premium’ received for the academic year 2017-18 is £12,190 and is being used to fund the following strategies and interventions:

 Core Support Additional lessons focusing on literacy and numeracy skills delivered by specialist staff trained in appropriate strategies for catch-up students.
 Specialist resources for Core Support have also been funded.